okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **GenerateCsrForIdentityProvider**
 > Csr GenerateCsrForIdentityProvider (string idpId, CsrMetadata metadata)

-Generate Certificate Signing Request for IdP
+Generate a Certificate Signing Request

 Generates a new key pair and returns a Certificate Signing Request for it.